Digital Marketing for Manufacturing

 There’s a thing with content that you’ve probably not been told about?
 It goes by the name of LSI content and can be a real game-changer.

 LSI or Latent Semantic Index content is a method by which search engines look for terms that often go together (it’s actually called ‘co-occurrence’ but that’s a whole debate that you’ll not need to get involved in).
 The bottom line is that SEO isn’t about putting a single keyword in a few selected places and waiting for the visitors to flock in.

 SEO for manufacturing can take advantage of LSI by ensuring that some thought is given to site content and patterns of word usage elsewhere are studied and applied to your own content.
 Fortunately, there are tools to help.

-The key area of difference within manufacturing is that these techniques can also apply to lists of part number data albeit not so evolved as natural language (AI systems have less to go on to build up a pattern).
+The key area of difference within manufacturing is that these techniques can also apply to lists of part number data, albeit not so evolved as natural language (AI systems have less to consider to build up a pattern).

-Most sites that present part number data and the like give little thought to how the data is collected, presented and the subsequent calls to action.
+Most sites that present part number data give little thought to how the data is collected, presented and the subsequent calls to action.

 A page of technical specifications, parts numbers, SKU’s and anything of the same type can be optimised for search engines in the same way as any other information.
-You just have to do it.
+It’s not sexy marketing, but it gets results.

-Example: We applied the technique for a small Northamptonshire based component manufacturer and distributor.
+Example: We applied the technique to a small Northamptonshire-based component manufacturer and distributor.
 Within a few months, they were found by and received a substantial order from NASA.